stevelerner/tinyotel/README.md

 }
 ```

+## Using TinyOTel

-### Step 1: Quick Start
+### Step 1: Start the Stack

 ```bash
 ./01-start.sh
 ```

-The collector will start and listen for OTLP data on port 4317 (gRPC).
-All received telemetry data will be printed to the console.
+Starts the OTEL collector and instrumented app.
+The collector listens on port 4317 and prints all received telemetry to console.

 ### Step 2: Generate Traffic